Looking for more in Reading and Stories?

 Getting Ready is a fantastic resource for schools and families.
 Developed by Child’s Play in consultation with children, families and organisations working with blind and partially sighted children, it contains high-contrast images, tactile features and Braille-style numbering.
 It is suitable for children with a variety of additional support needs, and is the perfect book to support exploring and establishing routines.

-We also provide free tactile books for children with additional support needs(this link will open in a new window) through our Bookbug Programme.
+We provide free tactile books for children with additional support needs(this link will open in a new window) through our Bookbug Programme.

 Multi-sensory learning resources